 I also love before and after pictures, and would love to see some of yours.
 Submit your pictures (up to four per submission) and get featured in the Creative Storage Solutions Hall Of Fame.
 You've worked hard to get organized, so now here's your chance to show off!

 We're working on our homes slowly, one area at a time, so don't get too distracted from the Storage For China, Glassware And Crystal Challenge that we're doing this week.
-However, I'll tell you we're working on storing silver next week, so you don't have to deal with that now.
+However, I'll tell you we're working on creating a family calendar.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.